Our cheeses from Sussex

 - Second of all, make your cheeseboard interesting by selecting cheeses of different shapes such as Lord London which is a handsome bell shape.

 - Third of all, think of other types of food to accompany your variety of cheese.
 Think of fruits and veggies like cucumber, pear, grapes and dried figs. You'll also want to pick the perfect biscuits and crackers.
 We can offer a fine selection of classic cheese biscuits and crispbreads.

 ASK FOR OUR LOCAL CHEESES AND SPECIALTIES

-When stepping into our Farm Shop, the aroma of all kinds of different cheeses will greet you.
+When stepping into our Farm Shop, the great variety of cheese may feel overwhelming.
 Maybe you find it hard to choose the type that you want out of this abundance of cheese.
-If so, please ask our cheese specialists for their suggestions.
+If so, please ask our Cheesemongers for their suggestions.
 They would love to help you out and show you the possibilities of our local Sussex cheeses.
 Visit our Farm Shop and be surprised!